Representative, Reliable and Reproducible in vitro Models of the Human Testes

 Western society is on the brink of a fertility crisis, whereby human sperm counts have dropped by 59% over the past four decades and are projected to reach zero by 2045.
 Treatments for the primary causes of male infertility have no scientific basis, with urologists relying on ineffective empirical medical strategies (guess work).

-Need for Effective Treatments
+Need for Preclinical Models

 Identifying effective male fertility treatments requires appropriate preclinical models of the sperm-producing testes that can establish a mechanistic basis for treatment choice, dosage, and duration.

-Requirements for Preclinical Models
+Requirements for Models

 Preclinical models must:

-• Accurately represent the organ-specific tissue.
+• Accurately represent the organ-specific tissue

-• Be amenable to high-throughput experimentation with automated analysis.
+• Be amenable to high-throughput experimentation with automated analysis

-• Provide representative, reliable, and reproducible data.
+• Ensure that they provide representative, reliable, and reproducible data

 However, current models necessitate manual low-throughput methods and do not accurately represent testicular tissue as the pertinent tissue properties are unknown.
 The urological field therefore lacks an appropriate model of the testes upon which to evaluate male infertility treatments.